 Ancient Greece and The Olympics Unit Study Week 3 Activities

 The Greeks are known for their architecture which is still seen in buildings today.
 We discussed the Doric, Ionian and Corinthian styles and then made temple faces from clay.
-You can find all the directions for this fun Greek Temple Craft in a previous post.
+This is a fun and simple Greek Temple Craft with easy to follow directions.

 We discussed how the Greeks made pottery (and created our own lovely designs of pottery).
 This link from the J. Paul Getty Museum explains how the Ancient Greeks would have made the clay and then the pottery.